RhetTbull/osxphotos/README.md

                                 'United States'
 {place.address.country_code}    ISO country code of the postal address, e.g.
                                 'US'

+The following substitutions may result in multiple values.
+Thus if specified for --directory these could result in multiple copies of a photo being being exported, one to each directory.
+For example: --directory '{created.year}/{album}' could result in the same photo being exported to each of the following directories if the photos were created in 2019 and were in albums 'Vacation' and 'Family': 2019/Vacation, 2019/Family

+Substitution  Description
+{album}       Album(s) photo is contained in
+{keyword}     Keyword(s) assigned to photo
+{person}      Person(s) / face(s) in a photo
 ```

 Example: export all photos to ~/Desktop/export, including edited versions and live photo movies, group in folders by date created